SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/linux.md

 * dpkg.log
 * kern.log

-### Required Logs for CentOS, Amazon Linux, and Red Hat
+### Required logs for CentOS, Amazon Linux, and Red Hat

 The following logs, located in your Linux machine's `/var/log` folder, are required for using the Sumo app for Linux with  CentOS, Amazon Linux, and most Red Hat forks:
 * audit/audit.log